 In order to ensure reliability of test results in a treated material, a comparison between a control and a treated sample should be done.
 The core test results ensure that the control and treated samples are the same.
 The core tests also help evaluate other key performance factors affected by the treatment.

 The Core testing comparison can include but is not limited to the following tests:

-- Content Analysis IDFB Part 03 - Fill Power
+- Content Analysis

+- Fill Power IDFB Part 10-B / C

-- IDFB Part 10-B / C Oxygen Number / Turbidity IDFB Part 07 / 11-A
+- Oxygen Number / Turbidity IDFB Part 07 / 11-A

-- Fat & Oil

-- IDFB Part 04
+IDFB Part 03

-- Other basics tests as needed